giahuytrinh/testMirror/README.md

 # MirrorTest

-A repository for testing mirroring to Github
+A repository for testing mirroring to Github.

+This line is used for testing commit and merge to github remote.